WEC-Sim/WEC-Sim/source/code_structure.rst

 	waves.etaDataFile ='<eta file>.mat';

-For more information about application of WEC-Sim's wave class, refer to :ref:`advanced_features:Wave Features` section.
+For more information about application of WEC-Sim's wave class, refer to :ref:`advanced_features:Wave Features`.

 Body Class
 ^^^^^^^^^^^^^^^^^^^^^^^